nihilok/SmartHomeApp/README.md

 - `apscheduler` for heating programmer
 - simplified/optimised API (Flask)
-- more 'ACID-like' transaction for heating settings
+- more 'ACID-like' transactions for heating settings changes
 - `mpv` integration for music over bluetooth
 - Keep notes integration (for shopping list etc.) with `gkeepapi`